 Similarly, when a domain with a virtual network device is running the Oracle Solaris OS, the virtual network device has a network interface, vnetN.
 However, the network interface number of the virtual network device, N, is not necessarily the same as the device number of the virtual network device, n.

 Caution - The Oracle Solaris OS preserves the mapping between the name of a network interface and a virtual switch or a virtual network device based on the device number.
 If a device number is not explicitly assigned to a virtual switch or virtual network device, its device number can change when the domain is unbound and is later bound again.
-In that case, the network interface name assigned by the OS running in the domain can also change and break the existing configuration of the system.
-This might happen, for example, when a virtual switch or a virtual network interface is removed from the configuration of the domain.
+In that case, the network interface name assigned by the OS running in the domain can also change and make the existing system configuration unusable.
+This situation might happen, for example, when a virtual switch or a virtual network interface is removed from the configuration of the domain.

 You cannot use the ldm list-* commands to directly determine the Oracle Solaris OS network interface name that corresponds to a virtual switch or virtual network device.
 However, you can obtain this information by using a combination of the output from ldm list -l command and from the entries under /devices on the Oracle Solaris OS.

+This procedure describes how to find the Oracle Solaris OS network interface name in ldg1 that corresponds to net-c.
+This example also shows differences if you are looking for the network interface name of a virtual switch instead of a virtual network device.
 In this example procedure, guest domain ldg1 contains two virtual network devices, net-a and net-c.
-To find the Oracle Solaris OS network interface name in ldg1 that corresponds to net-c, do the following.
-This example also shows differences if you are looking for the network interface name of a virtual switch instead of a virtual network device.

 The virtual network device number for net-c is 2 (network@2).